leon-do/Machine-Drawing/README.md

 ----------------------------------------------

-- machineDrawing.ghx is the grasshopper file to draw the model
+- machineDrawing.ghx is the grasshopper file used to draw the model
-- machineDrawing.3dm is the rhino file to view the model configForPrusaMendel.ini are settings to generate gcode
+- machineDrawing.3dm is the rhino file used to view the model configForPrusaMendel.ini are settings to generate gcode
 - serial-port-json-server is used to set up the server draw the model (using chillipeppr)